BackyardCoding/JavaTrain/README.md

 # JavaTrain
-This repository demonstrates the Java Skills
+This repository demonstrates the Java Skills of BackyardCoding

 ## Description
 The depicted code of the repository was developed as part of the Udemy Course _Java Programming Masterclass_.